 Specificity means that your quotation must be concrete.
 Vague descriptions such as “catering for 50 people” are not binding.
 You must state exactly what you are providing: which dishes, how many people, which date, time and location.

 The validity period ensures that your quotation does not remain valid indefinitely.
-Without a clear deadline, a customer could theoretically accept it years later at the same price.
+Without a clear deadline, a customer could theoretically still accept it years later at the same price.

 The difference lies in the wording.
 For a non-binding quotation, explicitly state “This quotation is non-binding” or “Prices are subject to change”.
 For a binding quotation, use clear, concrete language without reservations.